Celebrating Seniors - George Hamilton is 77, Part Three

 On Dancing With the Stars George Hamilton was paired with Edyta Sliwinska, and recalled the anticipation and preparation leading up to his first on-air performance: “My chiropractor arrives to do a quick neck adjustment.
 I don all the accoutrements necessary to shore up my knee (leg brace, orthotics, support hose).
 For a moment I feel like a geriatic gladiator preparing to enter the arena.”
 George and Edyta were eliminated, but not until after six weeks, ending in 5th place.

-Just before becoming a septuagenarian senior citizen in 2009, Hamilton’s autobiography Don’t Mind If I Do (2008), written with William Stadiem, was released.
+Hamilton’s autobiography Don’t Mind If I Do (2008) was written with William Stadiem.

 Hamilton produced and co-starred in the TV movie The Last Resort (2011).
 Nostalgic baby boomer fans could also see the septuagenarian senior on television in the reality show I’m a Celebrity, Get Me Out of Here!
 NOW!
 (2009) and episodes of Hot in Cleveland (2013) and 2 Broke Girls (2016).